BYD in Canada (2026): Models, Prices, the New Tariff Quota, Dealers

 Verdict for Canadian buyers in 2026

-1. If you need an EV in the next 12 months, shop the existing Canadian market.
-The Hyundai Kona Electric, Chevy Equinox EV, Kia EV3, and Tesla Model Y all sit in tier ranges where BYD would have competed.
-They are available, eligible for EVAP where applicable, and have established Canadian service networks.
+If you need an EV in the next 12 months, shop the existing Canadian market.
+The Hyundai Kona Electric, Chevy Equinox EV, Kia EV3, and Tesla Model Y all sit in tiers where BYD will eventually compete — and they're available now, EVAP-eligible where applicable, with established service networks.

 Frequently asked questions